Home > Blog Posts > Which Should You Pay Off First: Your Car Loan or Credit Card?

 If you have both a car loan and credit card debt, and you’ve been paying them off at the same time, it might be difficult to determine which to prioritise.
 Regardless of which you’ve been trying to pay off first, you should always be making the minimum payments on all outstanding debts.
 However, if you’ve saved up enough money to pay off some debt, should you pay off your car loan or credit card first?

 - Credit cards usually have much higher interest rates than car loans.

 - Credit card types have different rates – make sure you check what yours offers, and don’t get distracted by ‘rewards’.

 - Credit card providers can charge compounding interest, meaning you pay interest on interest.

 - Interest rates with credit card debt will more likely fluctuate, unlike car loans.

 Wondering if you can use a credit card to buy a car?
 You might want to read up about car loans first.

 Here are a few things you should know about before deciding on which debt to pay off first; car loan or credit card.

 Why should you pay off credit card debt first?

 Credit cards will most likely have higher interest rates compared to car loans.
-Credit card providers also charge compounding interest – that’s interest that is added to the total debt, including interest, so you can end up paying interest on interest.
-So, it’s best to pay off your credit cards first to bring the outstanding amount down so you don’t pay as much interest.
+Credit card providers also charge compounding interest.
+This is the interest that is added to the total debt (including interest), so you can end up paying interest on interest.
+It’s best to pay off your credit cards first to bring the outstanding amount down so you don’t pay as much interest.